fortran-lang/fortran-lang.org/learn/building_programs/project_make.md

 The main drawback of ``make`` for Fortran is the missing capability to determine module dependencies.
 This is usually solved by either adding those by hand or automatically scanning the source code with an external tool.
-Some compilers also offer to generate dependencies in ``make`` format.
+Some compilers (like the Intel Fortran compiler) also offer to generate dependencies in ``make`` format.

 Before diving into the dependency generation, we will outline the concept of a robust take on the dependency problem.
 First, we want an approach that can process all source files independently, while each source file provides (``module``) or requires (``use``) modules.
-When generating the dependencies only the name of the source file and the module files are known, no information on the object file names should be required.
+When generating the dependencies only the name of the source file and the module files are known, and no information on the object file names should be required.

 If you check the dependency section above you will note that all dependencies are